-The pandemic brought social and emotional learning (SEL) front-and-center in districts, schools, and classrooms as a fundamental element of high-quality education.
 Strong relationship skills, the ability to manage stress and regulate emotions, problem-solving skills, and intrinsic motivation are just a few of the SEL skills that students and teachers need for success.
+Research studies have shown that SEL programming can increase academic success by as much as 11 percent.
+Research also shows that SEL can improve teachers’ instructional skills and can make them better teachers.

 Schools can improve educators’ overall well-being by focusing on initiatives that make them feel valued and supported.
 Educators should prioritize SEL instruction by building meaningful teacher-student relationships and working through trauma.
 Efforts should be made to help students and adults effectively manage stress and anxiety.
 And fostering a supportive school culture will help the whole school feel connected and supported.